 By Nunzio Signore (Owner/Operator RPP)

 Pitching is a MOVEMENT and should be analyzed as such.
-In a 3D analysis such as the mocap assessment that we use here at RPP, there are many important metrics.
+In a pitching biomechanical evaluation such as a mocap assessment that we use here at RPP, there are many important metrics.
 Specifically there are timing and angular velocity issues that you can’t see with the same amount of accuracy when using a static assessment or 2D video analysis.
 Knowing WHEN these movements are happening at various points in the delivery, and for certain metrics the SPEEDS at which they are happening, can be more telling than simply looking at static positions.

 But, the value of the information, like every other piece of tech we utilize, is not in the numbers, but what we do with the information, in other words… the FIXES.
 This is where blending tech with great coaching can be a game changer.